jimmo/micropython/docs/library/errno.rst

 ==================================

 .. module:: errno
     :synopsis: system error codes

 |see_cpython_module| :mod:`python:errno`.

-This module provides access to symbolic error codes for `OSError` exception.
+This module provides access to symbolic error codes for `OSError` exceptions.

-A particular inventory of codes depends on :term:`MicroPython port`.
+Which codes are available and defined depends on the specific :term:`port`.

 Constants
 ---------